 I hesitated to include it because of the length, but it’s an unforgettable tale if you can find the time for it.

 The Smithsonian has an article on American women codebreakers during and after World War II.
-They were important to the war effort, although the government agencies responsible for decoding were reluctant to hire them at first.
+The government agencies responsible for decoding were reluctant to hire them at first.
+In the end, they proved their value to the war effort.

 Codebreaking is a very slow process that can often result in dead ends, even after months of work.
 The description of their persistence and occasional genius is fascinating.

-I was even more interested to learn more about the Navajo Code Talkers.
-Because Navajo is a difficult language that few outsiders have learned, it made an ideal basis for the Marine’s communication system in the Pacific during World War II.
+I was even more interested to learn about the Navajo Code Talkers.
+Navajo is a difficult language that few outsiders know.
+That made it an ideal base for the Marines' communication system in the Pacific during World War II.

-Navajo Code Talkers could keep the leaders of different units informed about troop movements and battles without the enemy learning that important information.
+Navajo Code Talkers kept the leaders of different Marine units informed about troop movements and battles.
+Their code prevented the Japanese from learning that important information.

-Code Talkers were attached to individual Marine units, so they could safely pass their secret messages from one group to another.
+Code Talkers were attached to individual Marine units, so they could safely pass secret messages from one unit to another.
 The Japanese were never able to crack the code.
-The Code Talkers’ Commanding Officer said that without them, the Marines could never have won the fight for Iowa Jima.
+The Code Talkers’ Commanding Officer said that without them, the Marines could not have won the fight for Iowa Jima.

-Most Americans knew nothing about their activities until years after the war, when the operation was finally declassified (removed from top secret status).
+Most Americans knew nothing about their activities until years after the war.
+Once the government declassified the operation (removed its secret status), it became a legend.

-The CIA has a very interesting web page that not only discusses the history of the Code Talkers, but also provides a limited Navajo dictionary and invites readers to decode a sample message.
+The CIA has an interesting web page with the history of the Code Talkers and a limited Navajo dictionary.
+It invites readers to decode a sample message.